mrciolino/wiki-backup/classes/gondian-artificer.md

 **Gondian Core:** You can now build a legendary Gondian Core - a **Community Building** that fuses the forge, the factory, and the arcane relay.
 This empowers constructs and allies within 1 mile with unmatched coordination, defense, and productivity.

 # 🏛️ Community Buildings
 As your skills advance, you can construct Community Buildings, large-scale structures that enhance towns or strongholds with path-specific benefits.
-Only **one building per Specialized Integration may be active**, with the Gondian Core as the ultimate fusion of all systems.
+Only **one building per Specialized Integration may be active** in a given area.
 Each requires time, labor, materials, and 5 successful checks above the listed DC; failed rolls add 10% to both time and cost per failure. (e.g., if it takes 7 Arcana checks to get 5 above an Arcana DC 15, time and cost increase by 20%).
 These buildings must be staffed full time by **at least 2 skilled artisans** each for their effects to be active.

 | Structure | Requirement | Time | Cost | Check | Effect |
 | --------- | ----------- | ---- | ---- | ----- | ------ |